By Last Updated: June 3rd, 2026

 Opal Cremation is Here to Help

-Opal Cremation realizes that the passing of a loved one is an extraordinarily difficult time and we’re here to help the friends and family of the departed through it.
-Our all-inclusive packages for direct cremation services can be customized to the needs of each of our clients.
+Opal Cremation realizes that the passing of a loved one is a tough time, and we’re here to help Los Angeles and Orange County families through it.
+Our all-inclusive packages for direct cremation services can be customized to each client’s needs.
 Cremation arrangements can be made either over the phone or online.
-You can depend on our dedicated care team to guide you through the process every step of the way.
-We stand ready to help you 24 hours a day.

 Share This Article